 The people who call New Hudson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Hudson residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in New Hudson include Irish, Polish, English, and Italian.

 The most common language spoken in New Hudson is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Chinese.